16th January 2017

 The new regime also applies to landlords who purchase or inherit property with an occupational tenant in place.

-The good news is that the government has introduced legislation which is specifically aimed at making it easier for landlords to terminate tenancies in
+The good news is that the government has introduced legislation which is specifically aimed at making it easier for landlords to terminate tenancies in these circumstances.

 If you are worried that you may have a tenant who could be disqualified from renting or if you need to know how to go about terminating a tenancy in these